Tag: books

 Movie Review: People We Meet on Vacation

 People We Meet on Vacation by Emily Henry is one of my favorite books.
 I’ve read it twice and plan to read it again.
 So I was beyond excited for the film adaptation, literally had trouble sleeping the night before its release like a kid on Christmas Eve.
-I knew my expectations were impossibly high and I needed to level set them, but still, I couldn’t help being disappointed.
+I knew my expectations were impossibly high and I needed to level set them.
+Still, I couldn’t help being disappointed.

 I would’ve loved to see both of their families in the movie more, and especially to see Poppy and Alex with each other’s families.
-But I understand that you can’t fit everything into movies with tight runtimes, and these types of nuanced emotional backstories are difficult to transcribe to film.
+I understand that you can’t fit everything into movies with tight runtimes, and these types of nuanced emotional backstories are difficult to transcribe to film.
+But it did the leave the characters and their arcs feeling underdeveloped.

 I was also disappointed in the changes to Poppy and Alex’s falling out.
 In the book, they actually go on one more solo vacation together after the awkward couples trip to Tuscany.
 Now single, they travel to Croatia, their friendship a bit shaky as their repressed feelings for another bubble closer and closer to the surface.
 One night they’re hanging out in the hotel room and end up making out.
 After, their insecurity about what it means to the other person drives a wedge between them.
 In the movie, this kiss never happens.
 There’s only an almost kiss, which is far less impactful and their subsequent falling out makes less sense.

-While the back issues briefly come up in the movie, they don’t make as much as sense without the horrible sleeping arrangements.
+While Alex’s back issues briefly come up in the movie, they don’t make as much as sense without the horrible sleeping arrangements, and they’re not nearly as debilitating.
 The broken air conditioner also comes up, but it doesn’t have the same effect, since Poppy’s room in the movie is huge and airy and Alex isn’t even planning to stay with her.

 I desperately wish this nightmare budget vacation was in the movie.
 Even if they couldn’t do Palm Springs, I wish they’d picked another city where Poppy could’ve planned a crappy trip on shoestring budget.

 I also have to say that I never quite felt the connection between Poppy and Alex in the movie.
 Their relationship felt a little underdeveloped.
-I think the backstory omissions and the changes to the present-day storyline contributed to this.
+The backstory omissions and the changes to the present-day storyline definitely contributed to this.
 Also the fact their vacations were drastically cut down from the book.
-Maybe the movie needed a few montages to show more trips and Alex and Poppy getting closer and closer over the years.
+Maybe the movie needed a few montages to show more trips as well as Alex and Poppy getting closer and closer over the years.

 Despite my many criticisms (some which I didn’t even bother getting into here), I didn’t hate the movie.
 There were many moments I enjoyed and that even made me laugh.
 My favorite probably being when Poppy impulsively buys a ridiculously heavy wooden sculpture at an artisan craft fair, which she and Alex (mostly Alex) then have to lug throughout the Canadian wilderness.
 I also thought the performances were good overall, and that Emily Bader and Tom Blyth were well cast as Poppy and Alex.